Last Updated on

 Down on the southernmost tip of Slovenia lies just 43 kilometers of coastline.
 But within those 43 kilometers are many of the country’s most gorgeous nature reserves and viewpoints.
 Home to charming small towns like Portoroz, Izola, and Piran, the majority of Slovenia’s coast is connected by small roads and walking trails that visitors can enjoy.
 Unlike some other areas of the Istrian coast, Slovenia’s beaches are lined with rocks.

 One of the most beautiful areas to explore on the coast is the Strunjan Nature Reserve.
 Home to one of the many coastal salt pans that produce the region’s famed salt, there are also several hiking paths along the coast that pass through craggy cliffs, farms, fields, and forests.
-The Moon Bay is, in my opinion, the most stunning views in the entire area, where visitors can look through the trees and gaze down to the sparkling, deep blue waters of the Mediterranean surrounded by stark rock cliffs.
+The Moon Bay is, in my opinion, the most stunning view in the entire area, where visitors can look through the trees and gaze down to the sparkling, deep blue waters of the Mediterranean surrounded by stark rock cliffs.

 Also near the coast is one of the most impressive cave systems in the country, Skocjan, which is one of three UNESCO World Heritage Sites in Slovenia.
 You can easily book a day tour from Ljubljana, or again, rent a car for the most flexibility.

 3. Lake Bohinj